FloJag/Mastery-Project/README.md

 # Segmentation Analysis for Travel Tide

 ## Project Description
-This project analyzes user behavior with SQL to define customer segments and assign tailored perks for a new rewards program.
+This project focuses on analyzing Travel Tide’s user behavior with SQL to prepare the design of a new rewards program.
+The analysis aims to transform raw session and booking data into actionable insights for marketing and product strategy.

 ## Project Goal
-Identify distinct user segments within Travel Tide’s customer base and develop targeted perks that maximize engagement and drive participation in the reward program.
+Identify distinct user segments within Travel Tide’s customer base and design tailored perks that maximize engagement and drive participation in the rewards program.

 ## Project Summary
-The project aimed to derive user-level insights from a session-based dataset and classify travelers into distinct customer segments.
-These segments serve as the foundation for assigning tailored perks that encourage users to join a reward program.
+Using session-based data, I derived user-level insights and grouped travelers into distinct customer segments based on their browsing and booking behavior.
+These segments form the basis for matching users with personalized perks that encourage adoption of the rewards program.

 **Key Points and Insights:**
 - Data preparation revealed anomalies (e.g., negative nights values), which were corrected to ensure consistency.